- Dynamics of nucleobases

 The movie below illustrates the internal conversion process for adenine (Ref).
 After the excitation adenine quickly relaxes in the ππ* excited state.
 After few hundreds of femtoseconds (1 fs = 10-15 s) the pyrimidine ring undergoes a strong out of plane deformation at the carbon C2.
 This deformation promotes the conical intersection between the excited and the ground state where adenine deactivates.

 In spite of similar deactivation times, each of the five nucleobases follows different pathways.
 The purine bases adenine and guanine follow homogeneous pathways based on relaxation along the ππ* states.
-The pyrimidine bases (thymine, cytosine and uracil) follow inhomogeneous pathways, with sequences of relaxations into local excited-state minima and activation of multiple reaction pathways.
+The pyrimidine bases (thymine, cytosine, and uracil) follow inhomogeneous pathways, with sequences of relaxations into local excited-state minima and activation of multiple reaction pathways.
 These pathways are illustrated in the figure below, which are discussed in details in Ref.

 Quality of the simulations

 In spite of the importance of nonadiabatic dynamics simulations for the understanding of ultrafast photo-induced phenomena, simulations based on different methodologies have often led to contradictory results.
 In Ref, we proceed through a comprehensive investigation of on-the-fly surface-hopping simulations of adenine in the gas phase using different electronic-structure theories (ab initio, semiempirical, and density functional methods, see figure below).
-Simulations that employ ab initio and semiempirical multireference configuration interaction methods predict the experimentally observed ultrafast deactivation of adenine with similar time scales, however, through different internal conversion channels.
+Simulations that employ ab initio and semiempirical multireference configuration interaction methods predict the experimentally observed ultrafast deactivation of adenine with similar timescales, however, through different internal conversion channels.
 Simulations based on time-dependent density functional theory with six different hybrid and range-corrected functionals fail to predict the ultrafast deactivation.
 The origin of these differences is analyzed by systematic calculations of the relevant reaction pathways, which show that these discrepancies can always be traced back to topographical features of the underlying potential energy surfaces.
 Later, this benchmark was extended to include ADC(2) (Ref).

-It has been known since the 1960’s that when concentrated hydrogen cyanide (HCN) is irradiated by UV light, it forms an imidazole intermediate that is a key substance for synthesis of purine nucleobases and nucleotides in abiotic environments.
+It has been known since the 1960’s that when concentrated hydrogen cyanide (HCN) is irradiated by UV light, it forms an imidazole intermediate that is a key substance for the synthesis of purine nucleobases and nucleotides in abiotic environments.
 The way how UV radiation acts in this reaction to produce complex organic matter was, however, never clarified.
 Our simulations have just shown how this process occurs (Ref).

 Using diverse computational-chemistry methods, we demonstrated that energy dissipation is too fast to allow the reaction to take place in the hotspot created by the radiation.
 Alternatively, the reaction proceeds through a series of electronically excited intermediates with low efficiency.
 Each reactant molecule absorbs hundreds of UV photons before finally gets converted into the imidazole derivative.
 The researchers also showed that this reaction mechanism may happen in cold environments, as in comets and in terrestrial ices, where spontaneous HCN polymerization is most expected to occur.